Hurricane Ian: Elsewhere

 Strong winds and rain moved through the Mid-Atlantic region.
 95,000 people lost power in Virginia.
 Wind gusts reached as high as 69 mph in Cape Henry and 68 mph in the Chesapeake Bay Bridge Tunnel.
 In Delaware, gusts reached 48 mph in Dewey Beach.
 On October 3, flooding resulted in Delaware Route 1 shutting down between Bethany Beach and Dewey Beach.
 The storm surge in Lewes, Delaware reached 3.48 ft, the seventh highest level on record.

 A separate low-pressure area formed to the northeast of Ian as it dissipated on October 1, which stalled off the coast of New Jersey for nearly a week.
 Widespread coastal flooding occurred along the Jersey Shore, with Sea Isle City receiving 8.14 in of rain between October 1 and 3.
 In addition, Philadelphia set a daily precipitation record due to the storm on October 2, at 1.99 in.
 AccuWeather described the system as a nor'easter which produced storm surge levels comparable to those of Hurricane Sandy.
 The rainfall alleviated drought conditions throughout much of New Jersey, and lasted until October 5.
 The system also produced unseasonably cold temperatures across the region, with Trenton having a maximum temperature of 53 F on October 4, one degree shy of the record lowest daily high for that date.
 Several ferries between Cape May, New Jersey and Lewes, Delaware were canceled due to the storm on October 3.
 Due to the storm drenching New Jersey, the state realized their tenth wettest October on record.
 In New York, Seastreak ferry service suspended all service on October 2 until the next day due to high winds; however, Staten Island Ferry and NYC Ferry continued operations.
 The system brought the coldest daily high for October 3 on record to John F. Kennedy International Airport, with a high of 52 F. Minor coastal flooding occurred in New York City as well.
-Nearly 1,500 power outages occurred across Connecticut, including 11% of Weston.
+Nearly 1,500 customers across Connecticut, including 11% of Weston's customers, lost power.